 Sometimes, people go through life unaware of how their actions affect those around them.
 Could your partner be unaware that their actions are promoting mistrust?

 This step may seem unnecessary if you think that you’ve already told them what you needed many times, but sometimes, in the midst of frustration & hurt, there can be a lot of miscommunication and misunderstanding.
 You may feel like you’re clearly communicating, but your partner may just hear noise and frustration.

 The mistrust of your partner could be from them not responding to your texts/calls, it could be your partner not telling you who they’re hanging out with, it could even be your partner not giving you a heads up about an unplanned expense (financial mistrust).
 Whatever the reason, be sure to clearly state the specific actions that make you insecure about trusting them.

 *tip: Write it down in a letter and give it to them, if you need.

 After expressing your feelings of mistrust, it’s very likely that they’ll want to explain their side or defend themselves.
 Allow them to.
 Give them the opportunity to express themselves the same way you wanted the opportunity to express yourself.
 Consider their perspective.

 Communicate Your Needs

 Don’t only tell your partner what the issue is.
 Be sure to tell your partner how the issue can be fixed or how they can help.
 If you need more communication throughout the day, if you need clearer explanations, if you need to get to know their friends more, or if you need your partner to go to counseling with you to help build trust, tell them.

 Lead By Example

-It’s not easy to be kind, open, and honest with someone when you feel that they’re doing the opposite of that to you.
-But, sometimes the best way to encourage your partner is to join them in doing it.
+It’s not easy to be kind, open, and honest with someone when you feel that they’re doing the opposite.
+But sometimes, the best way to encourage your partner is to do it first…and keep doing it.
 Tell your partner where you’re going, who you’re texting, and if you’re planning to spend a lot of money.